 Experienced Berkshire County Criminal Lawyer

 The Law Office of Patrick J. Murphy has nearly twenty years of criminal defense experience providing expert legal representation for clients charged with crimes throughout Berkshire County.
-Boston criminal defense lawyer Patrick J. Murphy's Law Office is conveniently located at 170 Milk Street, Fourth Floor in downtown Boston.
+Boston criminal defense lawyer Patrick J. Murphy's Law Office is conveniently located at One South Market Street, Fourth Floor in downtown Boston.
 If you would like a free, confidential consultation regarding your Berkshire County criminal case contact Attorney Murphy 24/7 directly at 617-367-0450 or complete the contacts tab on the website today.